kodi24fever/reactjs-portfolio/README.md

 3. After using Bootstrap for a while I had to re learn some CSS3 tricks like flex-box and how to use @keyframes + animation.

+## Updating NPMs

+1. Removed node-sass(deprecated) library to use sass for bootstrap compatibility.

 ## Conclusion

 Thanks for visiting my react-portfolio-website and for taking time to read this!